-Lidocaine viscous is used to treat sores inside the mouth, during dental procedures to numb the gums, and to numb the skin for a medical procedure (such as getting stitches).
+Lidocaine viscous is used to treat sores inside the mouth, during dental procedures to numb the gums, and to numb the mouth and throat before a surgery or medical procedure.

-Lidocaine viscous may also be used for other purposes not listed in this medication guide.
+Lidocaine viscous may also be used for purposes not listed in this medication guide.

-What are the possible side effects of lidocaine viscous (Xylocaine Viscous)?
+What are the possible side effects of lidocaine viscous?

-Stop using lidocaine viscous and call your doctor at once if you have any of these serious side effects:
+Stop using lidocaine viscous and call your doctor at once if you have:

 - blurred vision.